tatsumoto-ren/tatsumoto-ren.github.io/blog/how-do-you-recommend-starting-on-listening-practice.md

 1) Watch an episode first without subtitles or translations.
    This helps you focus on the sounds of the language rather than relying on written cues.
+   Alternatively,
+   you can watch without subs,
-1) After watching, read the Japanese subtitles and learn any unknown words.
+   but read the Japanese subtitles only when you hear something you can't understand.
+1) Whenever you notice words you don't understand, look them up in a dictionary.
+   [Make flashcards](sentence-mining.html) to ensure you don't forget what you've learned.
-   This expands your vocabulary
-   and helps you notice the words when you hear them again later.
+   This will expand your vocabulary and help you recognize the words when you hear them again later.

+   If you didn't pause during the episode, read the Japanese subtitles after finishing watching and learn any unknown words that you missed.
-1) Extract the audio track and listen to it multiple times using [mpd](passive-listening.html#mpd).
+1) Extract the audio track and listen to it multiple times [using mpd](passive-listening.html#mpd).
    You will hear and notice the words you've learned recently.
    Repetition helps train your ear to distinguish individual sounds and patterns.